 However, this is only true for unshared or private boards.
 Board ownership of the boards that have been shared prior to deletion with other users from the same team will pass on to the first user in the editor access role who accessed the board.

-Automatic deletion: unclaimed boards created by guests
+Automatic deletion: new blank boards created by guests

 Guests on Conceptboard boards are users who accessed the board without logging in into their accounts.
 They take a provisional name to facilitate recognition on the board.
 Their status still qualifies as logged out.